 We depreciate the cost of fixed assets less their estimate of residual value on a straight-line basis over their estimated useful life.
 We estimate the useful lives of our buildings to be the shorter of the lease term or estimated useful lives of 37.5 years for buildings in Jiachenhong and 44 years for buildings in Nuoya, leasehold improvements to be the shorter of the lease term or estimated useful life of 10 years, machineries to be 5 to 10 years and our motor vehicles and other office equipment to be 3 to 5 years.
 We determine the estimated useful life of our assets based on the historical usage experience with similar assets and anticipated technology changes.
 Changes in the expected usage level, technological developments and the operation environment in the industry could impact the economic useful lives and the residual values of our assets.
-If the operation environment is to change more rapidly or in a different way than anticipated, the useful life and estimated residual values of the assets no less frequently than annually.
+If the operation environment is to change more rapidly or in a different way than anticipated, the useful life assigned to these assets may need to be shortened, resulting in the recognition of increased depreciation expense in future periods.
+We review the estimated useful lives and estimated residual values of the assets no less frequently than annually.
 During the quarter ended March 31, 2013, we updated the estimated useful lives of certain machinery and office equipment in order to better match our depreciation expense with the periods these assets are expected to generate revenue based on planned and historical service periods.
-The new estimated useful lives of property, plant and equipment in accordance with ASC 250, Accounting Changes and Error Corrections.
-The effect of the change on useful lives impacted the depreciation expense in the quarter in which the change occurred and will impact depreciation expense in future periods.
-The effect of this change on net income and net income per share was a decrease of RMB1.6 million (\$0.3 million) and RMB0.02 (\$0.003), respectively, for the year ended March 31, 2013.
-See Note 2(h) to our annual consolidated financial statements included elsewhere in this report.
+The new estimated useful lives were established based on historical service periods and external benchmark data of these assets.
+We accounted for the change of useful lives of property, plant and equipment in accordance with ASC 250, Accounting Changes and Error Corrections.
+The effect of the change in useful lives impacted the depreciation expense in the quarter in which the change occurred and will impact depreciation expense in future periods.
+The effect of this change on net income and net income per share was a decrease of RMB1.6